Home » Bicycle Touring » Bicycle Touring Gear » Best Bike Lights for Road Cycling, Commuting, MTB and Touring

 It’s lightweight at just 6.46 ounces and has a water resistance rating of IPX4, which means it can withstand rain.

-Overall, the Bontrager Ion Pro RT Front Bike Light is the best bike light for 2023.
-For most cyclists, there is no need to look any further.
+Overall, the Bontrager Ion Pro RT Front Bike Light is the best bikepacking light for 2024.
+Whether you are a road cyclist, bikepacker, bike tourer, or mountain biker, there is no need to look any further.
 This is the best front bike light for cycling.

 Compare Prices: